felimomo/Walleye-Revised-Paper/fisheries.md

 One can qualitatively see concordance between the biomass observation time-series obtained using our model for $r_t$ (see, e.g., {ref}`fig:eps-um1`) and patterns found in the literature (for example, see Fig. 9 in @cahill2022unveiling).

 Simulations were run for 1000 years in an attempt to capture the long-term effects of HCRs on population dynamics and performance criteria.
-Specifically, the expected number of large recruitment years (i.e. ‘‘successful’’ Bernoulli trials for $r_t$) over a period of 1000 time-steps was 25, which was judged to be high enough to capture the dynamics arising from a particular HCR.
+Specifically, the expected number of large recruitment years (i.e. ‘‘successful’’ Bernoulli trials for $r_t$) over a period of 1000 years was 25, which was judged to be high enough to capture the dynamics arising from a particular HCR.
 Using nomenclature from the RL literature, we also refer to these 1000 year simulations as *episodes*.

 ## Observations

-We model observations by simulating a gillnetting survey carried out by a management agency tasked with monitoring and managing the fishery.
+We model the observation process by simulating a gillnetting survey carried out by a management agency tasked with monitoring and managing the fishery.
-These observations are then subsequently used by the HCR to set a fishing exploitation rate for a specific  time-step.
+These observations are then subsequently used by the HCR to set a fishing exploitation rate for each year.
-We consider two types of observations.
+We considered two types of observations.
 The first is an estimate of the stock biomass vulnerable to the management agency’s survey gear,
 \begin{align}
   B_{survey} = \sum_{a=1}^{20}